Good attention and listening skills are how we learn to speak language and learn in the classroom.

 - They may require lots of movement or learning breaks as they cannot pay attention for very long

-How do we support children’s attention and listening?
+How do we support children and young people’s attention and listening?

 - Use the names of children or young people to gain their attention straight away

 - Make sure you speak loudly enough to gain attention of the child or young person

 - Make sure that there are visual supports in order to help them to listen and learn, such as making gestures, pointing, signs (if you know them), photos and objects to help them understand the language you are using

 - Keep your language short and simple, to ensure it is understandable and involves the smallest amount of listening

 - Tell them how well they are doing to help them feel good about the task